 Part 1: The Basics

-Whether you’ve been following along with our series online or living it out over the past few weeks, you’ve no doubt been waiting with baited breath for our next installment.
-By now you’ve got your army painted and on the table, you’re regularly getting in some games, thinking about strategy and how to improve, and you think you’re doing pretty well.
+The main part of Start Competing is to get out there and, well, Start Competing.
+By this point you’ve got your army painted and on the table, you’re regularly getting in some games, thinking about strategy and how to improve, and you think you’re doing pretty well.
 Now you’re ready to tackle the next step and take your game on the road, taking on challengers in a tournament environment.
 In this article, we’re going to cover nearly everything you need to know to start competing at tournaments, how to position yourself for success, and how to have fun competing.
+If you’re a little earlier in your journey than that, then check out the Getting Started or Getting Better series on our Start Competing page.

 In this article we’ll run through the basics of how you prepare for a tournament — what you need to know, how to think about building your list, what to bring.
 Then in our next article, we’ll dig deeper into the metagame and how to play (and play well) at events.